tgbot-collection/KeepMeBot/README.md

 cd KeepMeBot
 # change your token here, you may also add other environment variables such as `http_proxy`
 vim config.env
+# create your db
+touch keep.db
 docker-compose up -d

 ```
+### How to update using docker-compose
+1. Use docker pull to update docker-image, and run again

 ## License
 MIT